arcs-/medium-button/README.md

 # MediumButton
 MediumButton extends your Medium Editor with the possibility to add more buttons.

-You can still use the default buttons, MediumButton will just give you the abiity to add more and custom buttons
+You can still use the default buttons, MediumButton will just give you the ability to add more and custom buttons

 # Basic usage